 The risks that SARS faces stem from its exposure to the uncertain global economic climate, the compliance behaviour of taxpayers and traders in response to this climate and the risks stemming from its own operations.
-This Annual Performance plan will aim to address and mitigate these risks over the next 12 months.
+This strategic plan will aim to address and mitigate these risks.